bytecodealliance/component-docs/component-model/src/design/why-component-model.md

-At a high level, the component model builds upon WebAssembly _core modules_ to enhance interoperability between languages and libraries, both by enriching the type system used for checking the safety of interactions between modules, and by removing potentially error-prone ways for modules to interact.
+At a high level, the component model builds upon WebAssembly _core modules_ to enhance interoperability between languages and libraries, both by enriching the type system used for checking the safety of interactions between modules, and by clearly defining and enforcing the low-level calling contract between separately-compiled modules.
 To understand what the limitations of core modules are, we start by defining them.